-The Full Name is used in most places where sites appear as a cell in a grid, such as Tab view reports, and in places where a full name is used like when viewing a reservation.
+The Full Name must be filled in, and is used in most places where sites appear as a cell in a grid, such as Tab view reports, and in places where a full name is used like when viewing a reservation.
 You may want to include a word like "Site" in this name for clarity, like "Site 35" or "Lot 35", or you can be more specific like "RV 35" or "Tent 35".
 It should be limited to about 10 characters for the best results.